The Mass Gap Approach to QCD.I. The true gauge and dynamical structures of its ground state: New solution to the gluon SD equation (2.1)

 which solution is

-i.e., in this case the gauge-fixing parameter becomes the function $\xi \equiv \xi(q^2)$ and not a constant like $\xi_0$.
-This is in fair agreement with our discussion just above.
-Let us point out that the expression (6.4) satisfies the gauge-changing eq.~ (5.2), which is as it should be.
-From eq.~(6.4) it is clearly seen that in the PT $q^2 \rightarrow \infty$ regime, which effectively equivalent to the formal $\Delta^2_t(D)=0$ limit and {\it vice versa}, the gauge-fixing parameter $\xi$ goes to $\xi_0$, as expected.
-The generalized gauge (6.4) is the known function of its arguments, while the relation (6.2) is the NL transcendental one.
-Thus, behind the general inequality $\xi \neq \xi_0$ is the constant $\Delta^2_t(D)$ as its dynamical source, when its contribution can be neglected only then $\xi = \xi_0$.
-The equality holds only for the regularized gluon fields.
-For the renormalized full gluon propagator and the free one their gauge-fixing parameters will be different by the corresponding renormalization constant even in the formal $\Delta^2_t(D)=0$ limit, see for example~\cite{2,3,4,5,6,7}.
+i.e., in this case the gauge-fixing parameter becomes $\xi \equiv \xi(q^2; \xi_0, \Delta^2_t(D))$ and thus it is not a constant equal to $\xi_0$.
+Let us point out that the expression (5.4) coincides with the general solution (3.10), which is as it should be.
+So that, its asymptotic properties have been already discussed in the text after eq.~(3.10).
+The function (5.4) is the known function of its arguments, while the relation (5.2) is the NL transcendental one.
+Behind the general inequality $\xi \neq \xi_0$ is the regularized constant $\Delta^2_t(D)$ as its dynamical source.